Survex data files

 The last line in the file need not be terminated by an end of line character.

 Survex has a powerful system for naming stations.
 It uses a hierarchy of survey names, similar to the nested folders your computer stores files in.
-So point 6 in the entrance survey of Kaninchenhöhle (cave number 161) is referred to as: 161.entrance.6
+So point 6 in the entrance survey of Kaninchenhöhle (cave number 161) can just be referred to as station 6 in the context of that particular survey, but it has the fully qualified name: 161.entrance.6

 This seems a natural way to refer to station names.
 It also means that it is very easy to include more levels, for example if you want to plot all the caves in the area you just list them all in another file, specifying a new prefix.
 So to group 3 nearby caves on the Loser Plateau you would use a file like this: